davidrmiller/biosim4/README.md

 and there, improving graphics output, working through some of the stuff marked "Todo".
 You know, just tinkering with the code...

+Note: This fork is using Mercurial for sourcecode version control.
+I prefer it over git.
+There are with occasional pushes into github whenever i feel like.

 Document Contents
 -----------------